jdesven/advent-of-code/2019/day17/README.md

 ```

 ## Solution part 1
 We let the Intcode `robot` calculate steps until it returns a status.
 During runtime, any outputs are saved to `map` with complex coordinates as keys and the contents of the positions as values.
 More information on the use of complex numbers as coordinates can be found [here](https://github.com/jdesven/Advent-of-Code/blob/main/documentation/complex2dplane.md).
 If the output is any character other than `\n`, the output is saved to `map` and the position is shifted one position to the right.
 In the complex plane, this equals `pos += 1`.
 If the output is `\n`, then only the complex part of `pos` is kept and `1j` is added.
+That result is essentially equal to a newline.

 Crossing points are points where both the point itself, as well as all of the non-diagonal neighbors of that point equal scaffolding `#`.
 The solution to the first part of the puzzle is the sum of the product of the real and imaginary parts of these coordinates.